International Fuel Tax Agreement: Promulgation

 Prior to IFTA each state had its own fuel tax system and a truck needed tax permits for each state in which it operated.
 Most states established Ports of Entry to issue permits and enforce tax collection, which was burdensome to the trucking industry and the states.
 Pre-IFTA trucks in interstate commerce carried special plates ("Bingo Plates") upon which each state's permit sticker was affixed.
-This was inefficient and proved to be costly for each state to manage.
+The states eventually found this both costly and inefficient.

 How it works

 Simply stated, IFTA works as a "pay now or pay later" system.
 As commercial motor vehicles buy fuel, any fuel taxes paid are credited to that licensee's account.
-At the end of the fiscal quarter, the licensee completes their fuel tax report, listing all miles traveled in all participating jurisdictions and lists all gallons purchased.
+At the end of the fiscal quarter, the licensee completes a fuel tax report, listing all miles traveled in all participating jurisdictions and lists all gallons purchased.
 Then the average fuel mileage is applied to the miles traveled to determine the tax liability to each jurisdiction.
 Three states—Kentucky, New Mexico, and New York—have "weight-mile" taxes in addition to the standard fuel tax.
 Oregon has just a weight-mile tax.
-Any amount of fuel taxes due (or refund) is then paid to (or received from) the base jurisdiction who issued the license.
+Any amount of fuel taxes due (or refund) is then paid to (or received from) the base jurisdiction which issued the license.
 The member jurisdictions then take care of transferring the funds accordingly.
 Audits are conducted only by the base state and fuel bonds are rarely required.